-If SSM can combine the strengths of interviews and methods on a practical level as shown here, it could be argued that SSM also can combine rival ontological and epistemological stances.
-The LoopMe case and its scholarly applications so far illustrate that SSM can be used both for hypothesis generation and for hypotheses testing (cf. Bergman, 2008).
-Stated in more general terms, SSM could be used both for positivist explanatory aims and for constructivist aims of improving understanding (cf. Guba & Lincoln, 1994, p.112).
+If SSM can combine the strengths of interviews and surveys on a practical level as shown here, it could be argued that SSM also can combine rival ontological and epistemological stances.
+The LoopMe case and its scholarly applications so far illustrate that SSM can be used both for hypothesis generation and for hypothesis testing (cf. Bergman, 2008).
+Stated in more general terms, SSM could be used both for positivist explanatory aims and for constructivist aims of improving understanding (cf. Guba and Lincoln, 1994, p.112).
 The LoopMe case also shows how SSM could be used both by the disinterested value-free positivist researcher observing at a distance, and by the passionate value-laden interpretive action researcher aiming to intervene and steer participants towards desirable behaviors.
 Which approach is taken depends on which kinds of tasks are configured in the SSM platform and which role the researcher takes.
 Either she opts for the invisible observer not chatting with participants, or she opts for being a visible actor chatting in real-time with participants explicitly trying to influence their behavior.

 The LoopMe case thus confirms a recent statement in computational social science literature that "the 'digital' may precisely provide a way out of this all-too-familiar opposition, [instead representing a] mixture of interpretative and calculative forms of analysis that occur in computationally enabled research" (Marres, 2017, p.35).
 Hine (2015, p.77) also highlights the possibility of viewing digital methods as a mixed-methods approach by letting "quantitative and aggregative analysis ... guide and inform fieldwork".
-Here SSM could represent a way to alleviate the common challenge in qualitative research of retaining control when faced with massive amounts of data (Dubois & Gadde, 2014).
-Focusing on precisely those quotes that are linked to a conceptually interesting cell in the matrix in Figure 3 shown previously could allow for "selectivity and presentation of only those details that relate to the conceptual arguments" (Siggelkow, 2007, p.23).
-In the example study mentioned in section 3.1, consisting of 129 848 words produced by 516 participants over eight months, such a digitally powered selectivity could arguably be quite useful.
+Here SSM could represent a way to alleviate the common challenge in qualitative research of retaining control when faced with massive amounts of data (Dubois and Gadde, 2014).

+Drawing on the example in Figure 3, a researcher could start a search for detailed qualitative data in a conceptually interesting cell of the quantitative matrix in Figure 3.
+This represents an example of "selectivity and presentation of only those details that relate to the conceptual arguments" (Siggelkow, 2007, p.23).
+In the example study mentioned in section 3.1, consisting of 129 848 words produced by 516 participants over eight months, such a digitally powered selectivity can be both useful and time-efficient.